![[We support real

 the RACE algorithm.
 The parameters are

-given in the file /tmp/VOLRACE
+given in the file /tmp/VOLRACE which is created when

 it does not exist.
 Once the music is running you can edit that file